 XI.
 COMPETITIVE BID PROCESS

 Goods or services bought from Internal Service Providers are exempt from this requirement since the transactions are internal to the university.
-Similarly, because Procurement Services has already completed a competitive analysis for vendors with Strategic Contracts, it is not necessary to hold another competitive process for purchases from those contracts.
-Bid limits, where applicable, are stated on the webpages for specific Strategic Contracts.
+Similarly, because Procurement Services has already completed a competitive analysis for suppliers with University Contracts, it is not necessary to hold another competitive bid process for purchases from those contracts.
+Bid limits, where applicable, are stated on the webpages for specific University Contracts.

 Splitting a transaction into smaller dollar amounts, delaying, staggering purchases, and using multiple staff members to purchase the same or related items to avoid the competitive bid process are serious policy violations.
 All transactions found to be in violation of the university’s competitive bid process will be reported to the Regents as unauthorized purchases.
 Employees responsible for violating transaction(s) may be subject to disciplinary action up to and including termination.